*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 Neither side could consistently provide supplies for their soldiers, so it was not uncommon, though officially forbidden, for common soldiers to trade with the enemy.
 Confederate soldiers prized northern newspapers and coffee.
 Northerners were glad to exchange these for southern tobacco.
 Supply shortages and poor sanitation were synonymous with Civil War armies.
 The close proximity of thousands of men bred disease.
 Lice were soldiers’ daily companions.

 Music was popular among the soldiers of both armies, creating a diversion from the boredom and horror of the war.
 As a result, soldiers often sang on fatigue duty and while in camp.
-Favorite songs, including “Lorena,” “Home, Sweet Home,” and “Just Before the Battle, Mother,” often reminded the soldiers of home.
+Favorite songs often reminded the soldiers of home, including “Lorena,” “Home, Sweet Home,” and “Just Before the Battle, Mother.”
 Dances held in camp offered another way to enjoy music.
-Since there were often very few women nearby, soldiers would dance with one another.
+Since there were often few women nearby, soldiers would dance with one another.

 Union forces met with little success in the East, but the Western Theater provided hope for the United States.
-In February 1862, Union General Ulysses S. Grant’s capture of Confederate Forts Henry and Donelson along the Tennessee River marked the opening of the Western Theater.
+In February 1862, men under Union general Ulysses S. Grant captured Forts Henry and Donelson along the Tennessee River.
 Fighting in the West greatly differed from that in the East.
-At the First Battle of Bull Run, for example, two large armies fought for control of the nations’ capitals; while in the West, Union and Confederate forces fought for control of the rivers, since the Mississippi River and its tributaries were a key tenet of the Union’s Anaconda Plan.
+At the First Battle of Bull Run, for example, two large armies fought for control of the nations’ capitals, while in the West, Union and Confederate forces fought for control of the rivers, since the Mississippi River and its tributaries were key components of the Union’s Anaconda Plan.
 One of the deadliest of these clashes occurred along the Tennessee River at the Battle of Shiloh on April 6–7, 1862.
 This battle, lasting only two days, was the costliest single battle in American history up to that time.
-The Union victory shocked both the Union and the Confederacy with approximately 23,000 casualties, a number that exceeded casualties from all of the United States’ previous wars combined.
-The subsequent capture of New Orleans by Union forces proved a decisive blow to the Confederacy and capped a Western Theater spring of success in 1862.
+The Union victory shocked both the Union and the Confederacy with approximately twenty-three thousand casualties, a number that exceeded casualties from all of the United States’ previous wars combined.19 The subsequent capture of New Orleans by Union forces proved a heavy blow to the Confederacy and capped an 1862 spring of success in the Western Theater.

 Despite the Confederate withdrawal and the high death toll, the Battle of Antietam was not a decisive Union victory.
-It did, however, result in enough of a victory for Lincoln to issue the Emancipation Proclamation, which freed slaves in areas under Confederate control.
-Furthermore, there were significant exemptions to the Emancipation Proclamation including the border states, and parts of other states in the Confederacy.
-A far cry from a universal end to slavery, the Emancipation Proclamation nevertheless proved vital in solidifying the Union’s shift in war aims from one of Union to Emancipation.
-Framing it as a war measure, Lincoln and his Cabinet hoped that stripping the Confederacy of their labor force would not only debilitate the Southern economy, but also weaken Confederate morale.
+It did, however, result in enough of a victory for Lincoln to issue the Emancipation Proclamation, which freed enslaved people in areas under Confederate control.
+There were significant exemptions to the Emancipation Proclamation, including the border states and parts of other states in the Confederacy.
+A far cry from a universal end to slavery, the Emancipation Proclamation nevertheless proved vital, shifting the war’s aims from simple union to emancipation.
+Framing it as a war measure, Lincoln and his cabinet hoped that stripping the Confederacy of its labor force would not only debilitate the southern economy but also weaken Confederate morale.
 Furthermore, the Battle of Antietam and the issuance of the Emancipation Proclamation all but ensured that the Confederacy would not be recognized by European powers.
-Nevertheless, Confederates continued fighting; and Union and Confederate forces clashed again at Fredericksburg, Virginia in December 1862.
-The Battle of Fredericksburg was a Confederate victory that resulted in staggering Union casualties.
+Nevertheless, Confederates continued fighting.
+Union and Confederate forces clashed again at Fredericksburg, Virginia, in December 1862.
+This Confederate victory resulted in staggering Union casualties.